Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 ### **Sales Pitch for Microsoft Power Platform in Abiola & Co Manufacturing Company**

 Abiola & Co. are facing inefficiencies in handling customer orders and inventory management.
-The existing process involved multiple spreadsheets, emails, and manual interventions, which has led to errors, delays, and poor visibility into business operation.
+The existing process involved multiple spreadsheets, emails, and manual interventions, which have led to errors, delays, and poor visibility into business operation.

-Right now, the team is working harder than they should which involves manually processing customers orders, re- stocking inventory, and dealing with delays due to disconnected systems.
+Right now, the team is working harder than they should, which involves manually processing customers orders, re- stocking inventory, and dealing with delays due to disconnected systems.
 But how about having a fully automated, integrated system that eliminates these inefficiencies, ensuring real-time data flow and faster order fulfillment?
 That’s exactly what Microsoft Power Platform can do for your business.